All Episodes

 What the hell does that mean?

-And it was insider lingo for leftists who think that the Constitution negative liberties because it tells government what it can't do.
+And it was insider lingo for leftists who think that the Constitution, negative liberties, because it tells government what it can't do.

 And that's not good.

-We we we need something that spells out what the government can do, what the government will do, not what the government can't do.
+We, we, we need something that spells out what the government can do, what the government will do, not what the government can't do.

-And it's forever going to come under assault and attack in a variety of ways, and this is just most recent one.
+And it's forever going to come under assault and attack in a variety of ways.

-We have what do we have, two or three?
+We have, what do we have?

-We've got uh actually five.
+We've got actually five.

 Here we go.